steveoc64/codegen/README.md

 Run codegen with the -formly flag to generate a basic Formly layout in Javascript

-The following super basic JS files will be generated into the output directory :
+The following JS files will be generated into the output directory :

 - &lt;tablename&gt;.form.js .....
 Define field input types, and create a function that creates a form

 ## Go Code Generation

 Run codegen with -gotype to generate a Go typedef to stdout

+Run codegen with -gorest to generate a set of REST functions to handle the usual CRUD ops